SosSokleng99/Django-Course---Cheatsheet/setup_dajngo_cheatsheets.md

+#Guide to Create Virtual Environment and Setup Django Project:

+# 1. Create a Folder in your Computer

-# Setup Python Virtual Environment for Best Development Experince
+# 2.Setting up a Django Development Environment (for Best Development Experince)

 ### Python itself comes with venv for managing environments which we will use for this guide.
 To create a virtual environment for your project, open a new command prompt, navigate to the folder where you want to create your project and then enter the following: